AMS 102, Elements of Statistics

 SPECIAL NOTE: Students wishing to receive instant access to the MyLab Access Code

-(required) should purchase the access code via the Blackboard link (once active) in
+(required) should purchase the access code via the Brightspace link in AMS 102 course,

-AMS 102 course, which will bring you to Pearson Publishing's website to purchase using
+which will bring you to Pearson Publishing's website to purchase using your credit

-Students may purchase course materials through the University bookstore, or directly through their MyLab Statistics course in Blackboard:
+Students may purchase course materials through the University bookstore, or directly through their MyLab Statistics course in Brightspace:

-- Log in to your Blackboard Account, and access Course AMS 102
+- Log in to your Brightspace Account, and access Course AMS 102

 - Left margin will contain a link for “MyLab Statistics”